top of page

 It's important to understand the difference between urgent care and emergency care to ensure that you seek the appropriate medical attention for your condition.
 While both provide critical services, they cater to different needs and severity levels.

 Urgent care services are designed to address non-life-threatening conditions that require immediate attention but are not severe enough to warrant a visit to the emergency room.
-These conditions may include minor injuries, common illnesses like colds or flu, infections, minor burns, mild anxiety disorders or mild to moderate allergic reactions.
+These conditions may include UTI relief in Italy," "Pink eye treatment," "Severe Sunburn," "Ear infection from swimming," "Stomach flu (Norovirus) recovery, common illnesses like colds or flu, infections, minor burns, mild anxiety disorders or mild to moderate allergic reactions.

 Emergency care is reserved for severe or life-threatening conditions that require immediate medical attention.
 These may include chest pain, severe injuries, difficulty breathing, major burns, Severe allergic reactions, or symptoms of a stroke.
 Emergency rooms are equipped with advanced medical technology and highly trained staff to handle critical situations and provide life-saving interventions.
 In Italy the emergency call number to call an ambulance is 112.